kngsoomin/tmdb-trending-data-pipeline/README.md

 - `not_null` constraints on key fields (e.g., tmdb_id)
 - Uniqueness checks on business keys
-- Consistency checks across datasets
+- Basic integrity checks enforced through model relationships

 Tests are defined alongside models and executed as part of the dbt run.